-- (i) IFRS 9 Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+(i) IFRS 9 - Financial Instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
+The Company does not expect adoption of the standard to have any material impact on the consolidated financial statements.

-Earlier adoption is permitted.
-The Company has not yet assessed the impact of this standard. - (ii) IFRS 16 Leases ("IFRS 16") was issued on January 13, 2016 and replaces IAS 17 Leases as well as some lease related interpretations.
+(ii) IFRS 16 - Leases ("IFRS 16") was issued on January 13, 2016 and replaces IAS 17 - Leases as well as some lease related interpretations.
 With certain exceptions for leases under twelve months in length or for assets of low value, IFRS 16 states that upon lease commencement a lessee recognizes a right-of-use asset and a lease liability.
 The right-of-use asset is initially measured at the amount of the liability plus any initial direct costs.
 After lease commencement, the lessee shall measure the right-of-use asset at cost less accumulated depreciation and accumulated impairment.
 A lessee shall either apply IFRS 16 with full retrospective effect or alternatively not restate comparative information but recognize the cumulative effect of initially applying IFRS 16 as an adjustment to opening equity at the date of initial application.
 IFRS 16 requires that lessors classify each lease as an operating lease or a finance lease.
 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership of an underlying asset.
 Otherwise it is an operating lease.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
 Earlier adoption is permitted if IFRS 15 has also been applied.